Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4911/

 ### How to use Region Chart
-This visualisation should work with any data that works with the Splunk built-in line chart.
-The first column (which is often "_time") will be the X-axis and subsequent columns will be rendered as lines (so they should be numeric values).
+This visualisation should work with any data that works with the Splunk built-in line chart.<br>
+The first column (which is often "_time") will be the X-axis and subsequent columns will be rendered as lines (so they should be numeric values).<br>
 A column with the specific name "regions" should be supplied which defines the regions to draw behind the chart.

 **This is how the data should look:**